cuevae/code-katas-unix-disk-usage-housekeeping/README.md

 ##Start

-1. Clone the repository
+1. Fork the repository
     - `git clone https://github.com/cuevae/code-katas-unix-disk-usage-housekeeping.git`
     - `cd code-katas-unix-disk-usage-housekeeping;`

 2. Check you are good to go
-    - Run `start.sh`, you should see "Good to go!" echoed in the command line.
+    - Run `start.sh`, you should see "Good to go!" echoed in the command line
-    - Star modifying `fbig.sh` to carry out its tasks.
+    - Star modifying `fbig.sh` to carry out its tasks

+3. Once you've finished you can create a Pull Request and submit a branch with your solution